-Unraveling, Ian lives on the streets of New York and spends his days in a world of street hustlers, violent con men, and drunks.
-He busks for change to rent a piano by the hour at the store where Bram works.
-New York has broken him.
-He no longer possesses or wishes to possess the power of speech.
+Unraveling, homeless, and now mute, Ian lives a silent life on the post-9/11 streets of New York amidst a world of street hustlers, violent con men, and drunks.
+He busks for change to rent a piano by the hour at the store where Keiran works.
+Broken by New York, he has relinquished the power of speech.
 He becomes obsessed with the idea of building a time machine—something that would take him back to his ex-girlfriend Katie, whom he left behind in California.
-He hopes by boarding a plane—nearing God, ascending into the sky—that he’ll be able to travel back to when things made sense, back before this strange New York City waking nightmare.
-He devotes all his time to playing piano and obsessing over the time machine.
-When he does finally arrive at Laguardia Airport with his machine, he closes his eyes and detonates the trigger.
+He hopes by boarding a plane and detonating his machine in the sky that he’ll be able to travel back to a time when things made sense.